Tommy2Dope/PlurPromoters/README.md

 ## Rules:

 1. ☮️ **P.L.U.R.
 Principle**: Embrace Peace, Love, Unity, and Respect.
-Avoid starting drama, fights, or making negative comments about our events, venues, team, or artists.
+Avoid starting drama, fights, or making negative comments especially about our events, venues, team, or artists.
 2. ❌ **No Drug Sales**: Do not sell drugs.
 3. 🚫 **Exclusivity**: Do not promote other events, work other events simultaneously, or promote events the same weekend as ours.